Where to Find Ruffed Grouse Habitat Throughout the Country

 The Pacific Northwest has several very different habitats for grouse.
 Towards the coast, the climate and vegetation of the temperate rainforest are very different from the dry mountains of Idaho or the high forests and grasslands of Montana.
 But there are ruffed grouse to be had if you know where to look.

 Washington and Oregon grouse are more likely to be found along riparian stream channels or wetlands where the dominant species include red alder, western hemlock, cedar, and other understory forage species.
 If one of these riparian areas borders a fruit orchard, all the better.
 In Montana, cottonwood-quaking aspen woodlands, stream channels, and ponderosa pine woodlands offer the best habitat for ruffed grouse.
-In Idaho, mixed conifers (Douglas fir, lodgepole pine, ponderosa pine, etc.), quaking aspen woodlands, and riparian areas are the most productive.
+In Idaho, riparian areas and mixed conifers like Douglas fir, lodgepole pine, ponderosa pine, and quaking aspen woodlands are the most productive.
 With all of these habitats, try to find forests that have been managed in the recent past for the best chance of finding birds.

 As you can see, you’re probably not all that far from decent grouse hunting no matter where you live.
-Use these habitats as a general guide, but don’t be afraid of trying to find new coverts elsewhere.
+Use these habitats as a general guide, but don’t be afraid to try finding new coverts elsewhere.
 You never know where these resourceful birds will flush from.

 Other Relevant Article: Winter Habitat for Ruffed Grouse